pschachte/wybe/WYBE.md

 type list(?T) {null | cons(head:?T, tail:list(?T)) ... }
 ```

+All type variables appearing in the definition of any constructor must appear in
+the list of type parameters.

 Generic types can also be specified in procedure parameters by using type
 variables.
 Each occurrence of the same type variable must signify the same
 type.
 For example, you can define list concatenation: